Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Increased drainage, fever, or rash after treatment, or severe pain that doesn’t go away.

-Pregnant women who have never had chickenpox (the chickenpox virus can harm a developing baby)
+Pregnant women who have never had chickenpox or the vaccine

-If you’re 60 years of age or older and have had chickenpox, ask your doctor if you should receive the shingles vaccine.
+If you’re 60 years of age or older , ask your health care provider if you should receive the shingles vaccine.
 The vaccine makes it less likely that you will develop shingles.
 If you do develop shingles, your symptoms will likely be milder than if you hadn’t been vaccinated.
 Note: Although the vaccine is licensed for people 50 years of age or older, the CDC does not recommend the vaccine for those who are 50 to 59 years old.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR